b3m2a1/mathematica-BTools/Resources/Templates/PacletServer/content/pages/About.md

 This is a paclet server.
 It lists the currently available paclets at this site.
 You can download any paclet via the “Download” link on its page.
 Alternatively, you can install paclets via  [```PacletInstall```](https://www.wolframcloud.com/objects/b3m2a1.paclets/reference/PacletManager/ref/PacletInstall.html) .

-There are two ways to do this:
+There are three ways to do this:

 * Via the paclet download link